Big Pigeon in Southwest Iowa

 • French resistance fighters took measures to facilitate the US advance.

-Brittany, outside of the fortified ports, was quickly occupied, with the capital of Rennes falling to the 8th Infantry Division on August 4.
+Outside of the fortified ports, Brittany was quickly occupied, with the capital of Rennes falling to the 8th Infantry Division on August 4.

 Unfortunately, German resistance in the fortified ports led to intense warfare, heavy casualties, and disappointing results.